Referral link - Free "1,000" miles of Supercharging for Model S3X (Purchase or lease) All orders after 10/1/2019

 Tesla Sticker Price (5 ways to save money on a Tesla)

 The first thing that comes to people’s mind in owning a Tesla is the sticker price, the cheapest configuration for a Model S is close to $85,000 while for Model X the cheapest configuration is over $90,000.
 There are a few known discount and saving available.
-The $1,000 off referral credit is no longer available instead, buyer will get 1,000 miles (2,000 if order by 10/1/19) of free supercharging.
+The $1,000 off referral credit is no longer available instead, buyer will get 1,000 miles of free supercharging.
 With supercharger cost 0.28 per kWh, the estimated value of 1,000 miles of supercharger credit is about $100.
-For a limited time, Tesla is giving 5,000 miles of supercharger credit if you order by 5/28/19.
+For a limited time,

-There is also a showroom and inventory discount, in the past usually those are more fully loaded model which might not help potential buyers who’s buying a lower end model.
+There is showroom and inventory discount, in the past usually those are more fully loaded model which might not help potential buyers who’s buying a lower end model.
 With Tesla production ramp, people are reporting discount even for slightly used based model including Model 3 possibly for customers who took advantage of the generous return policy.

 The destination/doc fee $1,200 can be waived, Tesla run special promotion from time to time and based on Tesla forum posting owner advisor can waive a limited number of buyers.
 There is also end of quarter promotion that waived the fee.

 If you are trading in, try to negotiate a trade-in quote from Tesla before ordering or confirmation.
 I was able to get Tesla to up their offer by more than 10%, the owner advisor can help you negotiate with the Tesla trade-in team.
 You should provide KBB value and other add-on/modification you have done to justify the higher offer.

 Lastly, most of the owners/potential owners are probably wanting some Tesla gears, if you order in the store, they do give you some free Tesla swags (hat, shirt, etc.).